demisto/content/Packs/EDL/Integrations/EDL/README.md

 | Advanced: use legacy queries       | When enabled, the integration will query the server using full queries.
 Advanced configuration to be used only if instructed by XSOAR Support, or you've encountered log errors in the form of: 'msgpack: invalid code.'                             | False        |

 ### Safeguards
-There are two integrations parameters that are used as safeguards: `Block CIDRs Prefix Len Threshold` and `Block Top Level Domains`.
+There are two integrations parameters that are used as safeguards: `Maximum CIDR prefix size` and `Disable insertion top level domains`.
 Those are meant to prevent the integration to incorrectly insert Top Level Domains or too wide CIDRs.
-The default value for `Block CIDRs Prefix Len Threshold` is 8, which means that CIDR's of prefix smaller than 8 will not be inserted.
+The default value for `Maximum CIDR prefix size` is 8, which means that CIDR's of prefix smaller than 8 will not be inserted.
 This option is configurable by the user.
-The default value for `Block Top Level Domains` is off.
+The default value for `Disable insertion top level domains` is off.
 If enabled, EDL will not insert items such as `*.com`, `*.co.uk`, `*.org` and all the Top Level Domains.

 ### Access the Export Indicators Service by Instance Name (HTTPS)
 **Note**: By default, the route will be open without security hardening and might expose you to network risks.
 Cortex XSOAR recommends that you use credentials to connect to connect to the integration.